 Reflect Upon Attitudes of Public and Private Worship

 How sick I am with the Naaman Complex directly impacts how I choose to worship publicly and privately.
 For more on this subject, read Worship or Sunday Sacrifice.
 Is My Religion Classic Greek?

 Prayer for when thoughts of glory and measurable success arise

 Father you know me and my thoughts.
 Please forgive my thoughts of… Heal me and transform me into the person you desire me to be.
 To your glory and honor, make me, a sinner, as holy as you will.
 Amen (last part of prayer paraphrased from Oswald Chambers)

 The Greatest Call

 The greatest call is found in 1 Corinthians 13.
 This is the call of every Disciple whatever their circumstance.
 Fulfilling it with my own power will always be impossible; but with prayer, fasting and trusting in the power of my Lord, he will fulfill it in me to his glory and honor and by the power of the resurrection if I will ask, and keep asking every time I fall short when I take my eyes off him.
-Keep looking at him and trusting in him and he will do the greatest thing in life, the will transform me into a loving and holy child of his.
-When fasting, becoming this should be the center fo my meditation and prayer.
+It’s a walk, not a one or two time occurrence.
+Keep looking at him and trusting in him and he will do the greatest thing in life, he will transform me into a loving and holy child of his.
+When fasting, becoming this should be the center of my meditation and prayer.